 King’s Palace Museum

-Your visit will be spiced up with traditional performances of traditional singers lulling the Inyambo Cows into a mellow state through poems – a ritual that’s unique to the country of Rwanda alone.
+Round up your experience with traditional song, a form of poetry used to lull the Inyambo cows into a mellow state through poems – a ritual that’s unique to the country of Rwanda alone.
 The King’s Palace Museum is one of the top Tourist Attractions in Rwanda.

 Ethnographic Museum